 - 13,034 websites (30.95%) are still running a vulnerable version of WordPress 3.6.

-As explained in the above section, we have identified 74 different versions of WordPress running in Alexa’s top 1 million websites, and 1.82% of these are still running a sub version of WordPress 2.0.
-We could not list all the versions, so below are the top 10 most popular WordPress versions found in 42,106 WordPress installations:
+We have identified 74 different WordPress versions running in Alexa’s top 1 million websites.
+1.82% of these are still running a sub version of WordPress 2.0.
+The below table lists the top 10 most popular WordPress versions used.

 |WordPress Version||No. of Installations||No. of Known Vulnerabilities|